Peruvian conservation champion receives 2018 Whitley Award for her work with the ocean’s largest manta ray

 Kerstin said: “My passion for environmental conservation has been an important part of my life since I was a child.
 I didn’t imagine that my passion would have such an impact on marine life.
 We are all part of this planet ocean and it depends on all of us to conserve it.”

-An annual event often referred to as the ‘Green Oscars’, the 2018 Whitley Awards, are part of Whitley Fund for Nature’s 25th Anniversary celebrations.
+An annual event often referred to by others as the ‘Green Oscars’, the 2018 Whitley Awards, are part of Whitley Fund for Nature’s 25th Anniversary celebrations.

 The winners will each receive £40,000 in funding to support their work to conserve some of the planet’s most endangered species and spectacular places.